How Savant Communicates With External Video Sources

 REALTIME

-A flag indicating whether to synchronise frames at realtime (i.e. using avsolute timestamps); ignored when SYNC_INPUT=False.
+A flag indicating whether to synchronise frames at realtime (i.e. using absolute timestamps); ignored when SYNC_INPUT=False.

 False